Yarin78/morphy/morphy-cbh/docs/games.md

 ### <a name="cbh_game">CBH game record</a>

-The id-references to player, tournament, annotator and source are all 0-based; see [Entities](entities.md).
+The id references to players, tournament, annotator and source are all 0-based; see [Entities](entities.md).
 For games with no annotator, the game will refer to an annotator with an empty name.

 | Offset | Bytes | Description